Henry Trigg (testator): Biography and legacy

 In 1769, Trigg's niece Ann died, leaving provisions in her will for Trigg's bones to be interred in a churchyard; but this never happened.
 In 1774, the house was converted into the Old Castle Inn, which used the coffin as a tourist attraction.
 There were several fires in the 19th century, most notably the Great Fire of 1807, but Trigg's barn and coffin survived.
 A carpenter is said to have stolen a tooth and some hair during repairs to the coffin in the early 1800s.
 In 1831, Mr Bellamy was landlord of the inn; he opened the coffin and reported that the hair on the skull was "in a perfect state of preservation".
 In the 19th century, the coffin was deteriorating so a new one was made, bound with iron bands, and Trigg's remains were returned to the rafters.
 In 1906, the East Herts Archaeological Society visited the coffin and reported "about two thirds of a male skeleton".

 During World War I, Commonwealth soldiers billeted in Stevenage are reported to have stolen the bones.
 It was rumoured that the soldiers could be persuaded to part with the bones for a fee but supplemented the supply with the help of a local butcher.
-A letter to a local newspaper revealed that in 1917, a resident went into the barn to look in the coffin and found horse bones.
+A letter to a local newspaper stated that in 1917, a resident went into the barn to look in the coffin and found horse bones.
 A nearby horse-riding school explained that copies of the will were still being sold and, if word got around that the coffin was empty, it could cause a drop in revenue.

+In 1922, the licence for the Old Castle Inn was not renewed, and it became a branch of the National Westminster Bank.

+In 1964, renovations were being carried out on a property in Middle Row, and a Fred Usher claimed to have seen a man about 5 ft 8 in tall, shabbily dressed in overcoat and gaiters, disappear through the solid brick wall in front of Trigg's barn.
+A reporter from the Nationwide TV show visited in 1975 but failed to get Trigg's ghost to appear, although the coffin, at least, was still in the barn's rafters.
+It is said that Trigg's ghost wanders the old house searching for his remains.

 The coffin was temporarily removed in 1999 when the barn was refurbished and the owners, National Westminster Bank, demanded that any bones were removed.
 Some reports say that the coffin was found to be empty, though others state that the Letchworth undertakers who restored the coffin buried any remains.
 Trigg's plan had ultimately failed.
-A plaque was erected the commemorate the story.
+A plaque was erected to commemorate the story.

-In 1964, renovations were being carried out on a property in Middle Row, and a Fred Usher claimed to have seen a man about 5 ft 8 in tall, shabbily dressed in overcoat and gaiters, disappear through the solid brick wall in front of Trigg's barn.
-A reporter from the Nationwide TV show visited in 1975 but failed to get Trigg's ghost to appear.
-It is said that Trigg's ghost wanders the old house searching for his remains.